FAQs about the Kundiman Retreat:

 Q: I'm a creative nonfiction writer.
 Can I apply to the Retreat?

-Q: May I submit previously published work?
+Q: May I submit previously published work as my writing sample?

 A: Yes.